-FORLOH is quite a new camo company.
+FORLOH is a fairly new apparel company 100% made in the USA.
 I wondered how good the new underdog could be and wanted to give them a thorough and honest review while backcountry hunting.
-They claimed industry leading technology with the top features hunters were asking for in camo with the bonus that it’s entirely made in the USA.
-By now I’ve put my FORLOH camo through the wringer while bowhunting and ended up with the most memorable bull elk I’ve harvested, a once in a lifetime non-typical titan on a general season over the counter tag.
+They claimed industry leading technology with the top features hunters were asking for in camo with the bonus that it’s entirely American made.
+By now I’ve put my FORLOH camo through the wringer while bowhunting, backpacking, and backcountry skiing.
+I ended up with the most memorable bull elk I’ve harvested, a once in a lifetime non-typical titan on a general season over the counter tag.
 You can listen to my story of bowhunting this bull on the Hunt Backcountry Podcast Episode 316 which you can stream on any podcast app or click here.

 I initially wondered if FORLOH could be the American made camo I was waiting for and looked forward to testing it out.
 FORLOH’s high tech manufacturing techniques were familiar to me from technical apparel for mountaineering and backcountry skiing like Arc’teryx top of the line clothing.
 Effective camo patterns with features like sonic welded seamless construction, true waterproof breathable softshell fabrics, waterproof zippers, durable and stretchy insulating fabrics, and side zip ventilation for pushing myself in adverse conditions are exactly the next gen features I yearned for.